Gabbi-89/Portfolio/README.md

 # Portfolio - Gabriella Bolin

 I have created my portfolio showing my skills, coding projects and thoughts.
+I followed a given design and did it responsive for desktop, tablet and mobile.
+The site it tested across different browsers and it is made accessible and optimized for screen readers.

 ## Tech